valentin2105/kubernetes-from-scratch/README.md

 # demystifions-kubernetes

-## Prerequisites

-With his blessing, I was strongly inspired by Jérôme Petazzoni's excellent repo [dessine-moi-un-cluster](https://github.com/jpetazzo/dessine-moi-un-cluster) for this part and updated.
-Thanks a lot, Jérôme :).

-I also adapted parts of [Kelsey Hightower's kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) (the TLS certs).

-I'm going to launch this on a clean VM running Ubuntu 22.04.
-Hostname for this VM must be **kubernetes**.

 ### api-server & friends

 Get kubernetes binaries from the kubernetes release page.
 We want the "server" bundle for amd64 Linux.